dominicpp/CUDA.PathTracing/README.md

 The main branch contains the sequential C/C++ implementation and the cuda_impl branch contains the parallel CUDA implementation.

-Master's Thesis Project was developed from scratch within a few weeks.
+This Master's Thesis Project was developed from scratch within a few weeks.
 It began as a sequential Path Tracer using C/C++, which was later converted into a parallel Path Tracer using CUDA.

 Numerous important aspects of computer graphics were implemented, such as a virtual camera system, ray generation and simulated light rays, super-sampling including stratified sampling, Monte Carlo integration for diffuse virtual objects, surface reflections with various materials, recursive algorithm for light propagation, and more.